 Similar to a regular bike, these bikes function on two legs.
-While they’re not as stable as their three-wheeled relatives, they tend to be more lightweight and faster.
+While they’re not as stable as the other ellipticals that come with three wheels, they tend to be more lightweight and faster.
 The best example of a two-wheeled bike is the ElliptiGO.

-This kind of elliptical bikes exists to help facilitate full-body workouts and weight loss.
+This kind of elliptical bikes exists to help facilitate full body workout and weight loss.
 They usually have two front wheels and one back wheel.
 Additionally, you get two-foot bases that are mounted on both sides of the bike, which make up the drive assembly, whether chained or chainless.
 A good example of a three-wheeled bike is the StreetStrider model.